gatsbyjs/gatsby/docs/tutorial/index.md

 1. [Introduction to using CSS in Gatsby](/tutorial/part-two/): Explore libraries like Typography.js and CSS Modules.
 1. [Building nested layouts in Gatsby](/tutorial/part-three/): Layouts are sections of your site that are reused across multiple pages like headers and footers.

-## Advanced tutorials
+## Intermediate tutorials

-In these advanced tutorials, you'll learn how to pull data from almost anywhere into your Gatsby site with GraphQL.
+In these intermediate tutorials, you'll learn how to pull data from almost anywhere into your Gatsby site with GraphQL.

 4. [Querying for data in a blog](/tutorial/part-four/): Create a blog and use a GraphQL query to pull your site title into the blog header.
 5. [Source plugins and rendering queried data](/tutorial/part-five/): Use a source plugin to pull Markdown blog posts into your site and create an index page with a list of blog posts.
 6. [Transformer plugins](/tutorial/part-six/): Use a transformer plugin to transform your Markdown blog posts into a form the blog can render.
 7. [Programmatically create pages from data](/tutorial/part-seven/): Learn how to programmatically create a set of pages for your blog posts.
 8. [Preparing a site to go live](/tutorial/part-eight/): Learn how to audit your site for performance and best practices for accessibility, SEO, and more.

+## Advanced tutorials

+There are many use cases for Gatsby, some which aren't covered in beginner or advanced tutorials to keep you focused while learning.
+The advanced Gatsby tutorials section is a collection of advanced use case how-tos, such as using sourcing plugins for images and CMS content step-by-step.

+Go deeper with the [advanced Gatsby tutorials](/tutorial/advanced-tutorials/).